-12 Nov What is Kol HaLev Jewish Afterschool?
+12 Nov Kol HaLev Jewish Afterschool: Hebrew School Reimagined

 We are a Jewish engagement and education organization in Central Palm Beach County.
 The goal of our Jewish Afterschool program is to engage Jews in Palm Beach County in meaningful Jewish education, joyous holiday programming, and open and accessible spiritual experiences and community.
 We are an incorporated nonprofit synagogue in FL, and have 501(c)3 recognition.